Skip to content

 Pausing your CPD

-You can pause your CPD for up to six months per calendar year in certain circumstamces, such as:
+You can pause your CPD for up to six months per calendar year in certain circumstances, including:

 Yearly targets when pausing

-If you pause your CPD, your yearly target is reduced - you only need to complete a portion of it and you don’t need to make up the hours.
+If you pause your CPD, your yearly requirement is reduced - you only need to complete a portion of it and you don’t need to make up the hours later.

 How to pause your CPD

-You can request to pause your CPD on the desktop version of 1CPD.
+Requests to pause can be made via the desktop version of 1CPD.
 Select Pause CPD and complete the form.
-Once you’ve completed it, you’ll be asked to complete a return to work plan.
+Once you’ve completed it, you’ll be asked to complete a return-to-work plan.

-Applications can’t be made retrospectively, but there's no limit to how many times you can apply to pause.
+Applications cannot be made retrospectively, but there's no limit on the number of times you can pause.

 You can only pause your CPD for six months per calendar year.
-If you’re planning to pause for longer, it might be best to:
+If you need more time, it might be best to:

-- Remove yourself from the register temporarily (for vet nurses)
+• Remove yourself from the Register temporarily (vet nurses)

 By doing either of the above, you won’t need to complete CPD during your time away.
 Your CPD requirement will resume from the date you re-register.